 You must follow the steps in order

-- First, you need a consumer Amex card that earns Membership Rewards.
-There are lots of good ones (found here), but if you want one with no annual fee then go for the Everyday Card.
-Whichever one you pick, just make sure it is a consumer card rather than a business card.
+- First, you need an Amex card that earns Membership Rewards.
+There are lots of good ones (found here), but if you want one with no annual fee then go for either the Blue Business Plus or the Everyday Card.
+Previously it was necessary to have a consumer Amex card, but that requirement is no longer in place.

 - Next, you need an Ebates account that earns Membership Rewards.
 You can sign up here (this is not an affiliate link): www.ebates.com/american-express